Don't be so negative! Score-based Generative Modeling with Oracle-assisted Guidance: Experiments

 \subsection{Motion Diffusion}

+Our final experiment focuses on human motion generation.
+Diffusion models have been successfully applied to motion generation and editing tasks \citep{tevet2023human, zhang2024motiondiffuse, shafir2023human, xie2023omnicontrol, cohan2024flexible}.
+While these models produce diverse and realistic results, they often lack physical plausibility \citep{yuan2022physdiff}.
+For instance, issues like ground penetration frequently occur in the generated examples.
+Such imperfections can affect the quality of the generated motions and limit the model's applicability in real-world scenarios.

-Our final experiment is a text-conditional motion generation task on the HumanML3D dataset \citep{guo2022generating}.
-The dataset contains 14,616 human motions annotated by 44,970 textual descriptions.
-It includes motions between 2 and 10 seconds in length and their total length amounts to 28.59 hours.
-For our baseline DM, we use the pre-trained checkpoints provided by Human Motion Diffusion (MDM) \citep{tevet2023human}.
-MDM employs DDPM to learn a transformer-based architecture \citep{vaswani2017attention} with a pre-trained CLIP embedding module \citep{radford2021learning} to facilitate conditioning on the descriptions.
-It has been shown that, despite its high quality generated motion, under more detailed inspection, MDM and other DMs often lack physical plausibility \citep{yuan2022physdiff}.
-For example, ground penetration often exists in the generated examples.
-Such imperfections can cause issues if the model were to be used in downstream applications.
-To address this issue, we implement an oracle that labels motions with ground penetration at any point in their duration as negative.
-We then train our classifier with an architecture that matches that of the original diffusion model with the CLIP encoder removed, because the classifier is not conditioned on the text.
-We evaluate performance in terms of infraction rate, and the reweighted ELBO, the reweighting referring to a uniform schedule of $\gamma_t$ in \cref{eq:score-matching}.
+For our baseline DM, we use the pre-trained checkpoints provided by Motion Diffusion Model (MDM) \citep{tevet2023human}, tailored for text-conditioned motion generation.
+MDM is a DDPM model with a transformer-based architecture trained on the HumanML3D dataset \citep{guo2022generating}.
+It uses a pre-trained CLIP embedding module \citep{radford2021learning} for conditioning on the text descriptions.
+To address the issue of ground penetration, we implement an oracle that labels motions with ground penetration at any point in their duration as negative.
+We employ \method{} with a classifier having the same architecture as MDM, but the CLIP encoder, as the classifier is not text-conditional.

-\cref{tab:mdm} summarizes our results of one iteration of \method{} on this dataset. \method{} improves both the per-step and overall infraction rate with a small drop in the reweighted ELBO and FID.
-While guiding using a classifier trained without IS weighting produces lower infraction rates, the reweighted ELBO and FID in that case drops even further.
-Hence, \method{} provides a significant improvement of the infraction rates, with a lower cost in terms of model likelihood or sample quality.
+\cref{tab:mdm} summarizes our results of one iteration of \method{} on this dataset.
+We report infraction rate, reweighted ELBO (referring to a uniform schedule of $\gamma_t$ in \cref{eq:score-matching}).
+We also report Fr\'echet Inception Distance (FID) \citep{heusel2017gans}, and Kernel Inception Distance (KID) \citep{binkowski2018demystifying} to measure quality of samples. \method{} improves on all metrics.
+While the ablation of omitting the IS weighting produces lower infraction rates compared to \method{}, it worsens the reweighted ELBO and KID.
+Hence, \method{} improves infraction, with a improved model likelihood and sample quality.
+We conjecture the relatively smaller improvement in the motion experiment is because the baseline DM predicts $\rvx_0$ \citep{zhong2022guided}.